-Capitation revenues consist primarily of fees for medical services provided by the TOI PCs to our patients under a capitated arrangement with various managed care organizations.
+Capitation revenues consist primarily of fees for medical services provided by the TOI PCs to the Company's patients under a capitated arrangement with various managed care organizations.
 Capitation revenue is paid monthly based on the number of enrollees by the contracted managed care organization (per member per month or "PMPM").
 Capitation contracts generally have a legal term of one year or longer.
 Payments in capitation contracts are variable since they primarily include PMPM fees associated with unspecified membership that fluctuates throughout the term of the contract; however, based on our experience, our total underlying membership generally increases over time as penetration of MA products grows.
 Certain contracts include terms for a capitation deduction where the cost of out-of-network referrals of members are deducted from the future payment.
 Revenue is recognized in the month services are rendered on the basis of the transaction price established at that time.

-Fee-For-Service Revenue
+Fee- for-service revenue

 FFS revenue represents revenue earned under contracts in which we bill and collect for medical services rendered by the TOI PCs' employed physicians.
 The terms for FFS contracts are short in duration and only last for the period over which services are rendered (typically, one day).
 FFS revenue consists of fees for medical services provided to patients.
 As specialist providers, our FFS revenue is dependent on referrals from other physicians, such as primary care physicians.
-Our affiliated providers build trusted, professional relationships with these physicians and their associated medical groups, which can lead to recurring FFS volume; however, this volume is subject to numerous factors we cannot control and can fluctuate over time.
-We also receive FFS revenue for capitated patients that receive medical services which are excluded from our capitation contracts.
+The Company's affiliated providers build trusted, professional relationships with these physicians and their associated medical groups, which can lead to recurring FFS volume; however, this volume is subject to numerous factors the Company cannot control and can fluctuate over time.
+The Company also receives FFS revenue for capitated patients that receive medical services which are excluded from the Company's capitation contracts.
 Under the FFS arrangements, third-party payors and patients are billed for patient care services provided by the TOI PCs.
 Payments for services provided are generally less than billed charges.
-We record revenue net of an allowance for contractual adjustments, which represents the net revenue expected to be collected from third-party payors (including managed care, commercial, and governmental payors such as Medicare and Medicaid), and patients.
+The Company records revenue net of an allowance for contractual adjustments, which represents the net revenue expected to be collected from third-party payors (including managed care, commercial, and governmental payors such as Medicare and Medicaid), and patients.
 These expected collections are based on fees and negotiated payment rates in the case of third-party payors, the specific benefits provided for under each patient's healthcare plan, mandated payment rates in the case of Medicare and Medicaid programs, and historical cash collections (net of recoveries).
-The recognition of net revenue (gross charges less contractual allowances) from such services is dependent on certain factors, such as the proper completion of medical charts following a patient visit, the forwarding of such charts to our billing center for medical coding and entering into our billing system, and the verification of each patient's submission or representation at the time services are rendered as to the payor(s) responsible for payment of such services.
-Revenue is recorded on the date the services are rendered based on the information known at the time of entering of such information into our billing systems as well as an estimate of the revenue associated with medical services.
+The recognition of net revenue (gross charges less contractual allowances) from such services is dependent on certain factors, such as the proper completion of medical charts following a patient visit, the forwarding of such charts to our billing center for medical coding and entering into the Company's billing system, and the verification of each patient's submission or representation at the time services are rendered as to the payor(s) responsible for payment of such services.
+Revenue is recorded on the date the services are rendered based on the information known at the time of entering of such information into the Company's billing systems as well as an estimate of the revenue associated with medical services.